Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING]` The 6. accessory slot used for the sender.
     1. `[STRING]` The 7. accessory slot used for the sender.
     1. `[STRING]` The 8. accessory slot used for the sender.
+- `Act_AdjAcct` Adjusts the cash on the player account.
+Cash will be automatically clamped to prevent overflows/underflows.
+    1. `STRING|Activator` The players to have their cash being modified.
+    1. `INTEGER :0` A positive or negative number of cash.
+Cannot exceed more than +-(2^32)-1.